 Meanwhile, after a Golden Globe nomination last year, Idris Elba looked thrilled to finally hold aloft the Best Actor trophy for BBC Drama Luther.

-Other big winners on the night included Meryl Streep who won Best Actress for her silver screen re-incarnation of Margaret Thatcher in The Iron Lady.
+The dashing actor was recognised for his role as a detective in the one of the BBC's most gritty crime dramas since Prime Suspect.Other big winners on the night included Meryl Streep who won Best Actress for her silver screen re-incarnation of Margaret Thatcher in The Iron Lady.

+George Clooney also continued his domination of awards season by taking home Best Actor for The Descendants.
 Topping off a star-studded night was Madonna, who received a nod for her efforts on W.E. soundtrack scooping Best Original Song for Masterpiece.

 69th Golden Globes Awards® Winners